aaronottinger/aaronottinger.github.io/classes/globaldigitalcutlures/dice4020syllabus2020.md

 ### WEEK 1: COURSE OVERVIEW AND INTRODUCTION: Introduction to Globalization and Digital Technology

 #### What to read/watch this week

-•	Roland Robertson and Kathleen White.
+Roland Robertson and Kathleen White.
 "What is Globalization?
 (Links to an external site.)"
 The Blackwell Companion to Globalization.
 Malden, MA ; Oxford: Blackwell Pub., 2007.
 Read pages 54-65.

-•	George Ritzer, and Paul Dean.
+George Ritzer, and Paul Dean.
 "Chapter 9: High Tech Global Flows and Structures: Technology, Mass Media and the Internet."
 Globalization: A Basic Text.
 2nd ed.
 Chicester, 2015.
 Read pages: 237-62.

 #### What to complete:

-•	Read syllabus and post any questions to DISCUSSION: Introductions and Syllabus Questions
+Read syllabus and post any questions to DISCUSSION: Introductions and Syllabus Questions

-•	DISCUSSION: How Would You Define Globalization?
+DISCUSSION: How Would You Define Globalization?

-•	SHORT ASSIGNMENT: How does digital technology play a determining role in globalization?
+SHORT ASSIGNMENT: How does digital technology play a determining role in globalization?

-•	FINAL PROJECT: Submit possible research topics.
+FINAL PROJECT: Submit possible research topics.

 ### WEEK 2: Globalization and Its Critics

 What to read/watch this week:

-•	George Ritzer, and Paul Dean.
+George Ritzer, and Paul Dean.
 "Chapter 2: Globalization II: Some Basic Issues, Debates, and Controversies."
 Globalization: A Basic Text.
 2nd ed.
 Chicester, 2015.
 Read pages: 27-54.

-•	George Ritzer, and Paul Dean.
+George Ritzer, and Paul Dean.
 "Chapter 4: Neoliberalism: Roots, Principles, Criticisms, and Neo-Marxian Alternatives."
 Globalization: A Basic Text.
 2nd ed.
 Chicester, 2015.
 Read pages: 83-110.

 What to complete:

-•	DISCUSSION: Globalization: The Larger Conversation
+DISCUSSION: Globalization: The Larger Conversation

-•	SHORT ASSIGNMENT: Neoliberalism and Its Discontents
+SHORT ASSIGNMENT: Neoliberalism and Its Discontents

-WEEK 3:  GLOBAL SEATTLE
+### WEEK 3:  GLOBAL SEATTLE

-What to read/watch this week:
+#### What to read/watch this week:

-•	Melissa L. Caldwell and Eriberto P. Lozada Jr. “The Fate of the Local,” in The Blackwell Companion to Globalization, Malden, MA ; Oxford: Blackwell Pub., 2007.
+Melissa L. Caldwell and Eriberto P. Lozada Jr. “The Fate of the Local,” in The Blackwell Companion to Globalization, Malden, MA ; Oxford: Blackwell Pub., 2007.
 Read pages 498-515.

-•	Quinn Slobodian, “20 Years After Seattle, the Clash of Globalizations Rages On,” The Nation, 29 Nov.
+Quinn Slobodian, “20 Years After Seattle, the Clash of Globalizations Rages On,” The Nation, 29 Nov.
 2019.

-What to complete:
+#### What to complete:

-•	DISCUSSION: TBD
+DISCUSSION: Whose Local Is It, Anyway?

-•	MAJOR ASSIGNMENT: Seattle: Globalization Center or Bastion of Anti-neoliberal Alternatives (or both)?
+MAJOR ASSIGNMENT: Seattle: Globalization Center or Bastion of Anti-neoliberal Alternatives (or both)?

+REFLECTION: Module 1

-MODULE 2: Feeling for the Global: Economic Globalization, Communication Media, and Human Emotions
+## MODULE 2: Feeling for the Global: Economic Globalization, Communication Media, and Human Emotions

-Week 4: Global Flows of Emotion
+### Week 4: Global Flows of Emotion

-What to read/watch this week
+#### What to read/watch this week

-•	Megan Boler and Elizabeth Davis, “Introduction: Propaganda by Other Means,” Affective Politics of Digital Media: Propaganda by Other Means, Routledge, 2021.
+Megan Boler and Elizabeth Davis, “Introduction: Propaganda by Other Means,” Affective Politics of Digital Media: Propaganda by Other Means, Routledge, 2021.

-•	Döveling, Katrin, Anu A. Harju, and Denise Sommer.
+Döveling, Katrin, Anu A. Harju, and Denise Sommer.
 “From Mediatized Emotion to Digital Affect Cultures: New Technologies and Global Flows of Emotion.”
 Social Media + Society, (January 2018). https://doi.org/10.1177/2056305117743141.

-•
-What to complete:
+#### What to complete:

-•	DISCUSSION: How Would You Outline Your Affect Culture?
+DISCUSSION: How Does a Digital Affect Culture Work?

-•	SHORT ASSIGNMENT: TBD
+SHORT ASSIGNMENT: Mining Digital Feelings: A Sentiment Analysis Using Python

-•	FINAL PROJECT: Preliminary Research: A Scholarly or News Article
+FINAL PROJECT: Preliminary Research: A Scholarly or News Article

-WEEK 5: Corporate Economics and Algorithmic Moods
+### WEEK 5: Corporate Economics and Algorithmic Moods

-What to read/watch this week
+#### What to read/watch this week

 George Ritzer, and Paul Dean.
 "Chapter 7: Global Economic Flows.”
 Globalization: A Basic Text.
 2nd ed.
 Chicester, 2015.
 Read pages: 174-202.

-What to complete:
+#### What to complete:

-•	DISCUSSION: How does digital technology mediate global economic flows?
+DISCUSSION: How does digital technology mediate global economic flows?

-•	MAJOR ASSIGNMENT: Evaluating a Sentiment Analysis of a Global Economic and/or Social Justice Topic
+MAJOR ASSIGNMENT: Evaluating a Sentiment Analysis of a Global Economic and/or Social Justice Topic

-•	FINAL PROJECT: An Annotated Bibliography (5-8 sources)
+FINAL PROJECT: An Annotated Bibliography (5-8 sources)

+REFLECTION: Module 2

-MODULE 3: Labor, Politics, and Resistance
+## MODULE 3: Labor, Politics, and Resistance

-WEEK 6: Global Flows and Labor, part I: Invisible Labor What to read/watch this week
+### WEEK 6: Global Flows and Labor, part I: Invisible Labor

+#### What to read/watch this week

 Roberts, Sarah T. Behind the Screen: Content Moderation in the Shadows of Social Media.
 New Haven: Yale University Press, 2019.
 Read pages: Chapter 2: 33-72 and Chapter 5: 171-200.

-What to complete:
+#### What to complete:

-•	DISCUSSION BOARD: Commercial Content Moderation: A New Global (Invisible) Work Force
+DISCUSSION: Commercial Content Moderation: A New Global (Invisible) Work Force

-•	SHORT ASSIGNMENT: In Search of Invisible Labor
+SHORT ASSIGNMENT: In Search of Invisible Labor

-WEEK 7: Global Flows and Labor, part II: Precarity, Migration, and Digital Technology
+### WEEK 7: Global Flows and Labor, part II: Precarity, Migration, and Digital Technology

-What to read/watch this week
+#### What to read/watch this week

-•	Last Train Home, dir.
+Last Train Home, dir.
 Lixin Fan (2009)

-•	Latonero, Mark, and Kift, Paula.
+Latonero, Mark, and Kift, Paula.
 "On Digital Passages and Borders: Refugees and the New Infrastructure for Movement and Control."
 Social Media Society 4.1 (2018): 205630511876443.
 Web.

-•	Standing, Guy.
+Standing, Guy.
 The Precariat: The New Dangerous Class.
 Bloomsbury Academic, 2011.
 Read pages: TBD.

-What to complete:
+#### What to complete:

-•	DISCUSSION BOARD:
-•	RESPONSE PAPER 7:
-•
+DISCUSSION: Refugees, Migrants, and Immigrants in a Digital Age

+SHORT ASSIGNMENT: Precarity and Tech Work

+FINAL PROJECT: Abstract and Outline/Storyboard

-Week 8: (NECRO)POLITICS
+### Week 8: (NECRO)POLITICS

-What to read/watch this week
+#### What to read/watch this week

 Mbembe, Achille.
 “Necropolitics.”
 Necropolitics.
 Duke, 2019, pp. 66-92.

-What to complete:
+#### What to complete

-•	DISCUSSION BOARD: Politics in a Digital, Globalized World
+DISCUSSION: Politics in a Digital, Globalized World

-•	FINAL PROJECT: Introduction Draft and Peer Review (due 11/17)
+FINAL PROJECT: Introduction Draft and Peer Review (due 11/17)

-WEEK 9: Class Struggle and Digital Activism
+### WEEK 9: Class Struggle and Digital Activism

-What to read/watch this week
+#### What to read/watch this week

-•	Marx, Karl.
+Marx, Karl.
 “Chapter 1: Bourgeois and Proletarians,” The Communist Manifesto.
 1848.

-•	Wallerstein, Immanuel.
+Wallerstein, Immanuel.
 “Class Conflict in the World-Economy,” Race, Nation, Class: Ambiguous Identities, Étienne Balibar and Immanuel Wallerstein.
 Verso, 1991.

-•	Castells, Networks of Outrage and Hope, Ch 1.
-•	Bennett, L. and Segerburg, A. "The Logic of Connective Action: Digital Media and the Personalizatoin of Contentious Politics."
-Information, Communication & Society 15, 5: 737-768.
+Bennett, L. and Segerberg, A. "The Logic of Connective Action: Digital Media and the Personalizatoin of Contentious Politics (Links to an external site.)."
+Information, Communication & Society 15, 5.

-What to complete:
+#### What to complete:

 DISCUSSION: A Quote for the Future

-SHORT ASSIGNMENT: Class Struggle and Digital Activism in the Age of Globalization Week 10: Reflections on a Globalized World
+SHORT ASSIGNMENT: Class Struggle and Digital Activism in the Age of Globalization

+### Week 10: Reflections on a Globalized World

-•	FINAL PROJECT: Submit final research paper (due 11/24 at 11:59pm)
+FINAL PROJECT: Submit final research paper (due 11/24 at 11:59pm)

-•	FINAL REFLECTION: Submit reflection (due 11/24 at 11:59pm)
+FINAL REFLECTION: Submit reflection (due 11/24 at 11:59pm)